Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Introduction

-A primary motivation for our investigation is the problem of Robust Collaborative Filtering.
-In online commerce and advertisement, companies collect user rankings for products and would like to predict user preferences based these incomplete rankings --- this is the problem known as collaborative filtering (CF).
-Most popular in the news is the so-called Netflix problem \cite{netflixprize}, but such recommender systems are of increasing popularity and importance in online commerce.
-There is a large and growing literature on CF; see \cite{adomavicius2005nextGenRecommender, schafer2001ecommerce} and the references therein.
-Many CF algorithms have been developed (see e.g.\cite{herlocker1999algorithmic,linden2003amazon, massa2007trustRSACMRS,motwani2007tracingpath,moon2008autologistic, mobasher2006modelBasedDefense,sandvig2007associationRule}).
-In many of the settings mentioned (again, most well-known in this category is the Netflix problem) this collaborative filtering problem is usually cast as a matrix completion problem, where one tries to recover a low-rank matrix $L_{0}$ from its partially observed entries.
-However, the quality of prediction may be seriously hampered by (even a small number of) manipulators -- potentially malicious users, who calibrate (possibly in a coordinated way) their rankings {\it and the entries they choose to rank} in an attempt to skew predictions \cite{van2010manipulation}.
-In the matrix completion framework, manipulative users correspond to the setting where some of the columns of the matrix $M$ are provided by an adversary.
-As the ratings of the {\it authentic} users correspond to a low-rank matrix, the corrupted ratings correspond to a column-sparse matrix.
+In online commerce and advertisement, companies collect user ratings for products, and would like to predict user preferences based on these incomplete ratings---a problem known as collaborative filtering~(CF).
+There is a large and growing literature on CF; most well-known is the work on the Netflix prize~\cite{bennett2007netflix}, but also see~\cite{adomavicius2005nextGenRecommender,schafer2001ecommerce} and the references therein.
+Various CF algorithms have been developed~\cite{herlocker1999algorithmic,linden2003amazon,motwani2007tracingpath,moon2008autologistic,sandvig2007associationRule}.
+A typical approach to cast it as a matrix completion problem: the preferences across users are known to be correlated and thus modeled as a low-rank matrix $L_{0}$, and the goal is to estimate $L_{0}$ from its partially observed entries.
+However, the quality of prediction may be seriously hampered by (even a small number of) \emph{manipulators}---potentially malicious users, who calibrate (possibly in a coordinated way) their ratings \emph{and the entries they choose to rank} in an attempt to skew predictions~\cite{van2010manipulation,lam2004shilling}.
+In the matrix completion framework, this corresponds to the setting where some of the columns of the observed matrix are provided by manipulative users.
+As the ratings of the \emph{authentic} users correspond to a low-rank matrix $L_{0}$, the corrupted ratings correspond to a column-sparse matrix $C_{0}$.
 Therefore, in order to perform collaborative filtering with robustness to manipulation, we need to identify the non-zero columns of $C_{0}$ and at the same time recover $L_{0}$, given only a set of incomplete entries.
 This falls precisely into the scope of our problem.
-Our robust matrix completion results therefore lead to a provably correct robust CF algorithm.
-We note that in this paper we assume uniform sampling of the observed entries.
-This assumption can be relaxed, although we do not provide the details here.